-When you are creating your list of dream, match, and safety schools, you’ll consider many factors, but at this point, the cost of college should not be a dealbreaker.
+When you are creating your list of colleges, you’ll consider many factors, but at this point, the cost of college should not be a deal breaker.
 What you are expected to contribute could be far less than the cost of attendance.
 Sometimes, your out-of-pocket costs may be less at a school with a higher sticker price than a school with lower sticker price.
-How?

 With a financial aid award, your ultimate, out–of–pocket costs may dramatically decrease from the original sticker price.
 Some schools offer more generous award packages than others.
 Some award packages will be less loan–heavy (forcing you to borrow more) than others.
 And some will cover more or all of your need than others.

 The bottom line is that you won't know what your financial obligation will be until after you: